Ira-Project/lastword/Experiment 8 with GPT Assistant.md

 ### User Prompt ###

 The explanation given by the teacher is as follows: Probability is defined as the number of favorable outcomes divided by the total number of outcomes.
+The total number of outcomes is all the possible outcomes for a given event.